 Discover Kevin's world

 I buried every honest part of who I was because the world around me made it clear, in sermons and whispers alike, that people like me were wrong.
 Unnatural.
 Unworthy.
-No one said it to my face, but I heard it everywhere, and knowing deep down they were talking about me was its own kind of lifelong torment.
+No one said it to my face, but I heard it everywhere, and knowing deep down they were talking about me, even if they didn't know it, was its own kind of lifelong torment.
 Most of those people weren’t cruel—they were repeating what they’d been taught—but the damage still rooted itself in me.

 Eventually you reach a crossroads: accept who you are or lose yourself entirely.
 I reached that point.
 I was tired of loneliness, tired of feeling broken, tired of believing I was a mistake.
 I lived with a constant void, always on the outside looking in, waiting for a place that never opened.

-What I didn’t know then was that life wasn’t finished with me.
-And I wasn’t finished with myself.
 It took decades to realize the parts of me I feared weren’t flaws at all—they were simply me.
-The world didn’t soften, but I learned to stop apologizing for existing.
+I learned to stop apologizing for existing.
 I learned to breathe.
 I learned that the real me deserved not just to live, but to thrive.
-And slowly, life began to get better.